CodeMarie/final-project-part-2-dash-app/README.md

 - Dash Bootstrap with a test app code https://dash-bootstrap-components.opensource.faculty.ai/docs/quickstart/

 - Whitenoise required for styling to be transferred from static file for Heroku http://whitenoise.evans.io/en/stable/
+- The community page within Plotly provided the exact whitenoise statement which worked for this project.
+The only difference was the replacement of static folder with an asset     folder.
+The link for that page is here https://community.plotly.com/t/deploying-your-dash-app-to-heroku-the-magical-guide/46723

 - Markers types for Plotly https://plotly.com/python/line-charts/